A Short Survey on Business Models of Decentralized Finance (DeFi) Protocols: DeFi Business Model

-DeFi's services don't come for free.
-As we have seen, DeFi multiplies how investors can yield passive income.
-However, this additional interest is somehow "taxed" by the DeFi protocol.
-On the other side, the users are willing to use the platform in exchange for a small fee.
-Hence, the DeFi protocol has a small income from both sides.
-In classical finance, this market and business model is known as the "Two-Sided Markets," first formalized by Jean-Charles Rochet and Jean Tirole in \cite{rochet2003platform}.
-Undeniably, the service couldn't exist without both parties.
+DeFi's services do not come for free.
+As we have seen, investors can exploit these services to earn passive income.
+However, this additional interest is somehow \enquote{taxed} by the DeFi protocol.
+On the other side, the users are willing to use the platform in exchange for a fee.
+Hence, the DeFi protocol has an income from both sides.
+In classical finance, this market and business model is known as the \enquote{Two-Sided Markets}, first formalized in \cite{rochet2003platform}.
 On one side, the investor provides liquidity to the financial service that peer users can use.
 On the other side, by paying fees, the user provides income to both protocols and investors.